strobo-inc/nrfjprog/README.md

 nrfjprogdll # A DLL that does some error checking and calls SEGGER's JLink API.
 Wraps JLink API specifically for nRF5x devices.
 JLinkARMDLL # Performs all low level operations with our device.
 ```

+# Future
+We want nrfjprog to be flexible and open.
+We want it to be an option for our users all the way from development and testing to production programming.
+In the future we will open source pynrfjprog as well.